This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Process them to make a sticky paste that looks something like this:

-Once you've made date paste, prepare the dough by combining:
+Once you've made date paste, prepare the chocolate date balls by combining:

 - Oatmeal - use a gluten-free brand if necessary.